OpenTofu integration in merge requests

 terraform: $PLAN_JSON

-5. Running the pipeline displays the widget in the merge request, like this:
+5. Run the pipeline to display the widget in the merge request, like this:

 merge request Terraform widget

-6. Selecting the View Full Log button in the widget takes you directly to the plan output present in the pipeline logs:
+6. In the widget, select View Full Log to go to the plan output present in the pipeline logs:

 Terraform plan logs